Samu4035/REDMACHINE-2025/schemes/Hardware.md

 ![foto sistema direccion  1](https://github.com/user-attachments/assets/fb4946ed-f055-4171-9542-48f1bef775e9)

-El servo se sostiene unido al chasis en una posición fija con un conjunto de piezas de lego.
+The servo is held joined to the chassis in a fixed position with a set of Lego pieces.

-- Tensión de funcionamiento: De 4,8V a 7,4V.
-En el robot, el servo funciona con 5V.
+- Operating Voltage: From 4.8V to 7.4V.
+In the robot, the servo operates at 5V.

-- Radio de giro: Puede girar hasta 270
+- Rotation Range: It can rotate up to 270 degrees.

-- Par: 13,5 kg-cm
+- Torque: 13.5 kg-cm

-- Velocidad: 0,13s/60º
+- Speed: 0.13s/60º

-- Peso: 2,05 onzas
+- Weight: 2.05 ounces

-- Material del engranaje: Latón
+- Gear Material: Brass

-- Potencia: La potencia del servo se especifica a continuación.
+- Power: The servo's power is specified below.

-- Pulso de entrada:
+- Input Pulse:
-Mínimo-500 μs
+   Minimum-500 μs
-Centro-1500 μs
+   Center-1500 μs
-Máximo-2500 μs
+   Maximum-2500 μs

 ![Screenshot 2024-11-08 104017](https://github.com/user-attachments/assets/26bf1371-24b6-427f-be1d-9da5c48c0dc1)

-# Sensores
+# Sensors
-A continuación se mostrarán las especificaciones de los sensores que se encuentran en Pompo.
+The specifications for the sensors found in "Pompo" will be displayed below.

-## Ultrasonidos
+## Ultrasonic Sensors
-Se utilizan tres ultrasonidos para definir la distancia entre el robot y las paredes de la pista, concretamente las paredes laterales y frontales según la dirección en la que se dirija el robot.
+Three ultrasonic sensors are used to define the distance between the robot and the track walls, specifically the lateral and frontal walls depending on the direction the robot is moving.

 ![Screenshot 2024-11-08 104130](https://github.com/user-attachments/assets/1e2dcd67-23b4-4e43-9aa0-8c34c85a97e9)

-- Pines de conexión:
+- Connection Pins:
    VCC
-Trig (disparo de ultrasonidos)
+   Trig (ultrasound trigger)
-Echo (Recepción de ultrasonidos)
+   Echo (ultrasound reception)
    GND

 ![image](https://github.com/RoboticaLLR/redmachine2024/assets/146040533/9cfeae57-2def-47ad-9158-ded9577fc56a)

-- Tensión de alimentación: 5 V
+- Power Supply Voltage: 5 V

-- Frecuencia de trabajo: 40 KHz
+- Operating Frequency: 40 KHz

-- Alcance máximo de detección: 450cm
+- Maximum Detection Range: 450cm

-- Alcance mínimo de detección: 2cm
+- Minimum Detection Range: 2cm

-- Ángulo de detección: 15 grados
+- Detection Angle: 15 degrees

-- Corriente de consumo: 15mA
+- Current Consumption: 15mA

-## giroscopio
+## Gyroscope
-Se utiliza un MPU6050 para medir los grados de cada giro y saber cuándo debe dejar de girar el robot.
-El giroscopio se utiliza tanto para evitar las señales de tráfico como para tomar los giros y ayudar al robot a mantenerse recto mediante un proceso de PID.
+An MPU6050 is used to measure the degrees of each turn and to know when the robot should stop turning.
+The gyroscope is used both to avoid traffic signals and to execute turns, as well as to help the robot stay straight through a PID process.

 ![Image](https://github.com/user-attachments/assets/7824610c-7fcc-4221-9153-1aeb8aedeb60)

-- Pines de conexión:
+- Connection Pins:
 Vin
 3V
 P50